ipython/ipython/docs/source/install/install.rst

     python.org binaries) already have readline installed so you likely don't have to do this step.

-When IPython is installed with :mod:`distribute`, (e.g. using the ``easy_install`` command), readline is added as a dependency on OS X, and PyReadline on Windows, and will be installed on your system.
-However, if you do not use distribute, you may have to install one of these packages yourself.
+When IPython is installed with :mod:`setuptools`, (e.g. using the ``easy_install`` command), readline is added as a dependency on OS X, and PyReadline on Windows, and will be installed on your system.
+However, if you do not use setuptools, you may have to install one of these packages yourself.

 nose